 The music industry has changed a lot in the last few years.
-We went from buying vinyl and tapes to listening CD’s, minidiscs and along came the MP3 player.
+We went from buying vinyl and tapes to listen to CDs, minidiscs and along came the MP3 player.
 Nowadays we are at the point of what I was dreaming of as a sixteen-year-old kid.
 Unlimited streaming, whenever you want, wherever you want.
 Can life get better?

 So how does this works?
-How do you get your music in the playlist where you want to be featured in?
+How do you get your music in the playlist where you want to be featured?
 How does this works?

 Let’s start off with some basic knowledge.
 There are three different kinds of playlists on Spotify: